 CDBG funds complement other state program funds and HOME funds, which are targeted exclusively to housing.
 To this end, CDBG has continued to make funds available for neighborhood revitalization and infrastructure to support new affordable housing.
-In 2013, these activities were eligible under the CDBG Neighborhood Revitalization Program, which is aimed at holistic revitalization of residential areas to positively impact vitality and sustainability of the entire community.
+In 2014, these activities were eligible under the CDBG Neighborhood Revitalization Program, which is aimed at holistic revitalization of residential areas to positively impact vitality and sustainability of the entire community.
 Both new applications for new revitalization projects and additional phases of projects approved under prior years' Village Renaissance Programs were eligible for funding.
 To receive additional funding during the year, existing Village Renaissance Projects with existing open grants had to close before program year end in March and meet agreed upon performance benchmarks.
-A number of projects were expected to meet requirements and receive additional funding but only two were in process of demonstrating compliance when the year closed.
-These projects will represent Suitable Living accomplishments during the next program year.
-And as a result, accomplishments this year were lower than expected, with only one new Neighborhood Revitalization project funded.

-During 2013, CDBG approved \$375,000 for one neighborhood revitalization project.
-Activities include demolition of dilapidated structures, sidewalks, crosswalks, street paving, drainage, landscaping, and school bus shelters.
+Two such projects were funded this program year, in addition to four new Neighborhood Revitalization projects, benefiting a total of six communities and exceeding the goal.
+A total of \$2.7 million was awarded for projects including activities such as demolition of dilapidated structures, sidewalks, crosswalks, street paving, drainage, landscaping, and school bus shelters.

 Availability of infrastructure is another basic housing need, without which an existing affordable housing unit is less sustainable.
 In its absence, families must rely on old, typically unreliable septic tanks and wells, and this often leads to unsafe or unlivable housing conditions.
 CDBG therefore requires public infrastructure projects involving new public water and/or sewer service to also address sustainability of housing by connecting existing LMI households at no cost.
-During 2013, CDBG funded 7 projects that involve connecting LMI households in previously un-served areas to new water or sewer, or reconnecting LMI households to newly upgraded and no longer dilapidated or unsafe public infrastructure.
-These projects include \$365,629 in CDBG funding for 303 LMI unit connections.
+During 2014, CDBG funded 6 projects that involve connecting 150 LMI households in previously un-served areas to new water or sewer, or reconnecting LMI households to newly upgraded and no longer dilapidated or unsafe public infrastructure.